JoshCheek/mrspec/Readme.md

 What about the `test` directory?
-I decided to describe all the behaviour that can be unit tested, but haven't taken the time to implement them yet, because I don't currently have any features I'm trying to add.
+I decided to describe all the behaviour that can be unit tested, but haven't taken the time to implement most of them yet, because I don't currently have any features I'm trying to add.
 As I maintain this, though, I'll begin implementing them, as it will be easier in the end :)